 Get into local Facebook groups for weddings, pregnancy, newborn moms etc

 Find out if there’s a local Facebook group that fits your niche, and ask for an invitation.
 Some of these groups prohibit self-advertising.
 Respect the rules, but when people ask questions that you can answer, don’t hesitate to do so.
 Be smart, diplomatic and friendly, and you’ll be able to tell the members of the community about what you do and without making it sound like a promotion.
 You just have to wait for the right context.

 As a photographer you need to be extra careful about what you post on your Instagram profile.
 Go easy on selfies and phone camera shots that don’t do you justice.
 Upload pics from your computer, and tag your clients on Instagram.
 You can even use a service like Schedugram to schedule posts from your computer and save time.

 Hashtags make your photos more discoverable, but use only relevant ones.
 Posts that use hashtags and mentions tend to perform better in terms of likes and comments.

-This is a great technique to use when you’re just starting out on Instagram.
+This is a easy to use technique to promote your photography business.
+You may want to use it when you’re just starting out on Instagram.
 Follow your clients and people that you know and most of them will follow you back.

 Check other fellow photographers from your area on Instagram.
 Look at what type of images they post, their image descriptions, hashtags – there might be something to learn from them and their marketing.
 It’s always good to know what your competition is doing.
 And while you’re at it, you can follow some of their following.
 The people that you follow will get a notification and some of them will check your profile, which could convert some of them into your followers and – maybe later – clients.
 The idea is to use this as both a learning experience and get more people to find out about you.